 Long term the scars of all breast lifts (periareolar, vertical, and full mastopexy) heal very well.
-Dr. Zemmel will make every effort to minimize scarring with accurate technique in surgery as well as meticulous postoperative care.
-Approximately 2 weeks after surgery, Dr. Zemmel’s patients will be placed on a regime of scar treatment.
-Six to twelve months after surgery many of his patients have very light, soft scars that blend into the surrounding breast contours.
+Our board-certified plastic surgeon will make every effort to minimize scarring with accurate technique in surgery as well as meticulous postoperative care.
+Approximately 2 weeks after surgery, patients will be placed on a regime of scar treatment.
+Six to twelve months after surgery many patients have very light, soft scars that blend into the surrounding breast contours.
 The scars are generally very well tolerated by most women and are hidden under clothing and bikini tops.

 How Much Does a Breast Lift Cost?

-Breast lift surgery costs approximately $4,672, as detailed in the American Society of Plastic Surgeons’ 2017 statistics.
-This estimate only includes the surgeon’s fee and does not take into account additional costs like the anesthesia used, surgical facility, and other related fees.
+Breast lift surgery typically costs approximately $8,000-$9,500 at Richmond Aesthetic Surgery.
+This estimate includes the surgeon’s fee, anesthesia used, surgical facility, and other related fees.
 The expertise of the plastic surgeon, geographic location of the practice, and type of breast lift performed will all influence the total cost of your procedure.
 Although most insurance plans do not cover breast lift surgery, our team offers plastic surgery financing to help make your total cost more manageable by breaking it into smaller, monthly payments.
 If you are interested in taking advantage of our financing options, a member of our staff would be happy to help you get started.

 Contact Richmond Aesthetic Surgery